 Whenever someone sends an email they hope the recipient to open the message.
 It is a key metric marketers take for granted because it’s so obvious.
 Therefore, it is necessary for you to ask what is considered a good open rate for your industry goals.

-South Africa 25 percent is considered the average open rate for emails and 99 percent for SMSes.
+South Africa 25 percent is considered the average open rate for emails and 99 percent for SMSs.
 If you’re hitting those numbers, then you can be sure you’re doing well.

 Here are key considerations to look at before sending out your emails:

 - Audience: people are very selective of the emails they open.
 Assess your audience and find content that will encourage them to open your emails.

 - Relevant, valuable content: Subject line, “from” email address, and the first few lines of your email tell your contact what they can expect in the remainder of the email.
 Use these to show your audience that your email is valuable to them and worth opening.

 - Importance: Subscribers like to be kept in the loop on important developments, especially regarding their industry and other relevant information such as price increases, changes in policy, new account managers and anything else that affects their business, positively or negatively.